 Head Start is a federally funded program that promotes the school readiness of young children from low-income families through local programs.
 Head Start programs support the mental, social, and emotional development of children from ages three to five.
 In addition to education services, programs provide children and their families with health, nutrition, social, and other services.
-The program works to maintain the highest standards of quality in the delivery of strength-based, comprehensive, early intervention, and education services to children and families of low-income.
+The program works to maintain the highest standards of quality in the delivery of strengthbased, comprehensive, early intervention, and education services to children and families of low-income.

-In 2020 Head Start funded 15,308 children in the state of Wisconsin.
-389 of those children attended the Kenosha Unified School District (KUSD).
+In 2021 Head Start funded 16,293 children in the state of Wisconsin.
+365 of those children attended the Kenosha Unified School District (KUSD).
 The Kenosha Unified School District's Head Start Program has been a part of the Kenosha community since 1965 serving children and families that live within the school district boundaries.
-During the 2020-21 school year 330 of KUSD Head Start enrollment were funded through the Federal Head Start grant and an additional 59 children were funded through the State Supplemental Head Start grant.

-KUSD Head Start utilizes evidence based approaches to serving children and families of low-income in a compassionate and partnering manner.
-Children receive services that promote child development across all domains.
-From concrete support to meet mental, dental, and physical health needs to developmentally appropriate school readiness promotion, children benefit from warm, nurturing and effective interactions which are based on the leading edge of research and science about brain development.
+During the 2021-22 school year 330 of KUSD Head Start enrollment were funded through the Federal Head Start grant and an additional 59 children were funded through the State Supplemental Head Start concrete support to meet mental, dental, and physical health needs to developmentally appropriate school readiness promotion, children benefit from warm, nurturing and effective interactions which are based on the leading edge of research and science about brain development.
 Families participate in a wide variety of family support and strengthening activities.
 From parent education and leadership to family developmental activities to support each family's specific goals for their child and their family, Head Start services are responsive to each child and family's ethnic, cultural, and linguistic heritage.